-BOT663: ANALYTICAL TECHNIQUES IN PLANT SCIENCES

-Course Code BOT66 3 Course Title ANALYTICAL TECHNIQUES IN PLANT SCIENCES Course Type Theory LTP 4 0 0 Credits 4 Course prerequisite B. Sc.
-M Medical/Life-sciences/Allied field with Botany as one main subject.
-Course Objective The objective of this course is to expose the students to different analytical techniques which can be used to study different biological processes.
-Course Outcome CO1 1 instruments used in Botany/Plant Sciences including the basic principle - application and working.
-CO2 They will able to understand the basic bioinstrumentation, molecular tools and techniques essential for the understanding of life sciences and Botany.
-CO3 They will understand the basic behind the microscopy, spectrophotometry, chromatography and tracer techniques in biology.
+BOT663: ANALYTICAL TECHNIQUES IN PLANT SCIENCES Course Code BOT663 Course Title ANALYTICAL TECHNIQUES IN PLANT SCIENCES Course Type Theory LTP 4 0 0 Credits 4 Course prerequisite B. Sc.
+Medical/Life-sciences/Allied field with Botany as one main subject.
+Course Objective The objective of this course is to expose the students to different analytical , i i i i i i i i i i i i i i i i i i i techniques which can be used to study different biological processes.
+Course Outcome CO1 Students will able to get introduced to the fields of various instruments used in Botany/Plant Sciences including the basic principle - application and working.
+CO2 They will able to understand the basic bioinstrume molecular tools and techniques essential for the understand life sciences and Botany.
+CO3 They will understand the basic behind the micro spectrophotometry, chromatography and tracer technique biology.
+SYLLABUS (THEORY)